 He expects to find us engaged in the responsibilities we have been given.
-If we are praying or doing Bible study when we should be attending to our household we will be walking in disobedience.
+If we are praying or doing Bible study when we should be attending to our household, we will be walking in disobedience.

-Day 9- What is the reward for being found by God as a faithful and wise servant?
+Day 9- What is the reward for being found by God as being a faithful and wise servant?

-Yes, the reward for doing your work faithfully and with wisdom will be more work!
+The reward for doing your work faithfully and with wisdom will be more work!
 God will give you authority over all His possessions.
 He can only do that with His most trustworthy servants.

 Day 10- In contrast, the unfaithful servant has the same ministry and the same word to teach and preach.
 But -- his attitude is quite different.
 What has he begun to think?

-Day 11- When a servant of the Lord loses their faith and hope in the Lord's return the effects are devastating.
+Day 11- When a servant of the Lord loses their faith and hope in the Lord's return, the effects are devastating.
 What are the faults of this unfaithful servant?

 FIRST, he beats his fellow servants (other believers) through a misuse of authority and loss of self control.
 Beating stands for anything causing others pain and wounding them.
 It's most often with words.
 All who are proud, independent and ill tempered tend to "beat" people.

 SECOND, he eats and drinks with drunkards, an action taken with unbelievers.
 When our hearts are filled with worldliness then we become spiritually dull like a drunkard.
 Whenever a believer detests a brother but delights in an unbeliever he is fallen.
-They may call themselves Christian but they neglect the ministry, mistrust others and then feed and engage in worldly ideas.
+They may call themselves Christian but they neglect the ministry, mistrust others, and then feed and engage in worldly ideas.
 Inside they are hypocrites and faithless.

 "The loss of hope for the Lord's return is a primary cause for the neglect of Bible teaching in the church.
 The lack of systematic Bible teaching in the church today has produced widespread ignorance within the church.
 The result has been a powerless, quarreling, materialistic church that is little more than a worldly corporation."
 Ray Stedman